yumyo/grunt-sass/readme.md

 > This fork adds **chromatic** to grunt-sass.
-For more info, please see [https://github.com/bugsnag/chromatic-sass](https://github.com/bugsnag/chromatic-sass) or just look at `tasks/sass.js`
+For more info, please see [https://github.com/bugsnag/chromatic-sass](https://github.com/bugsnag/chromatic-sass) or just look at `tasks/sass.js`.
+We keep it up-to-date with the original grunt-sass repo by Sindre Sorhus https://github.com/sindresorhus/grunt-sass.
+Respective versions should match.

 # grunt-sass [![Build Status](https://travis-ci.org/sindresorhus/grunt-sass.svg?branch=master)](https://travis-ci.org/sindresorhus/grunt-sass)